ZoneMinder/zmNinja/README.md

 Bugs/Issues
 ------------
-a) There are several right now, but the app works quite well.
+* There are several right now, but the app works quite well.
 Like I said, I'll be working over the next few weeks to clean it up
-b) A lot of functionality is still missing - keep a tab
+* A lot of functionality is still missing - keep a tab
-c) The ZM APIs are not fully functional.
+*  The ZM APIs are not fully functional.
 I unfortunately need to reply on ZM devs to fix them and that will depend on how soon they can address it.
 You can track ZM API issues here https://github.com/ZoneMinder/ZoneMinder/issues/799

 Important Notes
 ---------------
-a) You need to have the latest ZM APIs installed.
+* You need to have the latest ZM APIs installed.
 These apis are in the angular-ui branch of ZM.
-If you don't know what that means, then you will have to wait till ZM folks integrate their APIs into the main stream (the current APIs in 1.28 are limited - and will not be sufficient for the client)
+* If you don't know what that means, then you will have to wait till ZM folks integrate their APIs into the main stream (the current APIs in 1.28 are limited - and will not be sufficient for the client)
-b) Alternatively, just download the app and enable simulation mode
+* Alternatively, just download the app and enable simulation mode

 Screenshots:
 ------------

 Menu:

 ![](http://www.pbase.com/arjunrc/image/159760951/medium.jpg "Menu")

 Events List:

 ![](http://www.pbase.com/arjunrc/image/159760954/medium.jpg "Events List")

 Sliding Montage View 1:

 ![](http://www.pbase.com/arjunrc/image/159760952/medium.jpg "Sliding Montage View")

 Sliding Montage View 2:

 ![] (http://www.pbase.com/arjunrc/image/159760953/medium.jpg "Sliding Montage View again")

 Monitor View:

 ![](http://www.pbase.com/arjunrc/image/159760955/medium.jpg "Monitor View")

 Graphs:

 ![] (http://www.pbase.com/arjunrc/image/159760956/medium.jpg "Graphs")